crhume/CourseraTidyDataProject/README.md

       - For the `activity_labels.txt` file, I renamed the columns to "activity" and "activityName" I did this after some experimentation so that the later call to merge worked easily and did exactly what I wanted, leaving me the single column "activityName" in the resulting data frame
       - The remaining labels from these two files were largely unnecessary
       - I also produced a logical vector which identified the "mean" and "std" columns using the feature labels as described above.
-    - Copy the actual name information into some temporary variables for use later
+    - Copy the actual name information into temporary variables for use later and modify what will be the column names to conform to a "nice" readible format
   2. Next load all actual data files (those in the test and train directories) into their respective data frames
     - Rename the column labels for all tables to reflect the contents
       - For the `*_subject.txt` files I labelled the column name "subject"